 Post-test scores below the scale score range: If a student scores OOR and receives an N/A for scale score and O/R for their NRS level, the local program should re-test the student immediately by administering a lower-level test.
 If a student tests OOR low on two consecutive post-tests, the local program should report the lowest scale score number possible on the re-test with a leading '1'.
-Any additional attempts to post-test the student after on retest attempt must occur with the test publishers recommended hours of instruction between post-tests.
+Any additional attempts to post-test the student after one retest attempt must occur within the test publishers recommended hours of instruction between post-tests.
+See the section Summary of all State Approved Assessments for publisher guidance on post-test hours of instruction.